 Accountability for inventory is another task that leads to even greater responsibility, and again a more specialized skill, which is to be perceptive and aware as to the projected need for supplies.

-Considering the extensive service performed by them, it is the next obvious question to ask how much money do dental assistants make.
-According to the Bureau of Labor Statistics, which reflects averages of hourly and annual wages, a dental assistant’s salary is quite respectable.
+Considering the extensive service performed by them, it is the next obvious question to ask how much money do assistants make.
+According to the Bureau of Labor Statistics, which reflects averages of hourly and annual wages, the expected salary is quite respectable.

 The average pay for a dental assistant in the U.S. is between $9.74 and $18.89 per hour, or $29,000 to $37,000 annually.